pwnage101/cargo_bike/README.rst

 Software
 ========

-All Development and scripts require FreeCAD 0.17+ and OCCT 7.1.0+.
+All development and scripts require FreeCAD 0.17+ and OCCT 7.1.0+.
 Since these bleeding edge versions can be difficult to obtain, a Dockerfile is provided to run FreeCAD from the ``freecad-maintainers/freecad-daily`` PPA in an Ubuntu image.